Apple Transitional Export Quota Bill

 the rest of Part 5 (including sections 48(4) and 49) applies with any necessary modifications.

-As soon as practicable after Part 5 commences, NZAPI must implement the quota system set out in this clause.
+As soon as practicable after the FTA comes into force, NZAPI must implement the quota system set out in this clause.

 NZAPI must calculate the total quota amount.